-If you’re looking for the ultimate no-bake Halloween treat for your Halloween party, look no further than these adorable Ghost Cookies!
+If you’re looking for the ultimate no-bake Halloween cookie for your Halloween party, look no further than these adorable Ghost Cookies!

 No bake Halloween treats don’t get any easier than these Ghost Cookies!
 Super cute and easy enough for the kids to help with!

 These easy ghost cookies require ZERO baking and only 4 ingredients.
-It just does’t get any easier than that.
-The ingredients are:
+It just doesn’t get any easier than that.

 PRO TIP: When melting chocolate, go slowly and only until it is smooth with stirring.
 If you overheat, it gets thick and clumpy.

-I prefer something cute and sweet, but still spooky.
+When it comes to Halloween treats, I prefer a cute treat rather than spooky treats.
 These Nutterbutter Ghosts do the trick.
 I even give them names while I make them.

 I’m a weirdo… I know.
 This is Bob, Brian and Art.
 They all lost their heads to a 2-year-old named Vivian soon after this picture was taken.